 - There are no international standards for this technique.

 - Most people in the technical background do not know what this technique actually is, and even if they know, they are not familiar with the in-details.

 - The novelty of this technique needs time to mature and vary in their applications.

-- Data management in a decentralized environment and the fear of the governments of the world from this point, so some governments are trying to control this at the present time, so as not to cause future problems.
+- Blockchain for Data Security is a decentralized environment and the fear of the governments of the world from this point.
+So, some governments are trying to control this at the present time, so that it may not cause future problems.